 Please read this before proceeding to use any of the remedies below.

-Upper respiratory
+Upper respiratory infections

 Cough

-Wet or productive coughs
+1) wet or productive

-Dry or non productive coughs
+2) dry or non productive

 Steam inhalations.
 These are a simple and effective home treatments that have been shown to manage symptoms of sinusitis and respiratory infections as well as helping to aid airway decongestion.
 A steam inhalation can be made at home by boiling water and pouring this into to a large pot; then add a couple of drops of essential oil (lavender, pine or eucalyptus) or fresh herbs (thyme, rosemary); place a towel over your head and breathe in the steam.
-Do not to overdo the steaming as it can be scalding and be especially careful not to inhale or spill the boiling water.
+Do not to overdo the steaming as it can be scalding, and be especially careful not to inhale or spill the boiling water.

 Vapour rubs.
 These have been shown to reduce symptoms of cough, congestion and sleep difficulty associated with upper respiratory tract infections.
 Proprietary ointments and oils based on menthol and eucalyptus are most often used.

-Urinary
+Urinary infections

 Cranberry: Clinical results have shown cranberry can reduce the risk of an UTI by up to 26%, and can prevent UTI recurrence.
 Results also show that cranberry extract is more effective than the juice.
 Cranberry has been shown to reduce the adhesion of pathogenic organisms to the urinary wall (including E.coli).